scsddeputy/docs/README.md

 4. Fill in the form with your community information

 ![Image of form](http://i.imgur.com/Q2de3c8.png)
--Name can be anything you want (Will show on the Authorize Page) -Website is the redirect url for your site and should be filled out as shown: http://your-url.com/applications/core/interface/mixer/auth.php.
+- Name can be anything you want (Will show on the Authorize Page)
+- Website is the redirect url for your site and should be filled out as shown: http://your-url.com/applications/core/interface/mixer/auth.php.
 Replace 'your-url' with the address of your community.
 If you use https, change it in the url to https.

 [GitHub Pages guide >][GitHub Pages]